devjona/react-for-sinatra/README.md

 ## What works?

-- Everything except for the fact I could not, despite hours of troubleshooting, reading MDN, Stack Overflow, Sinatra docs, get around a `CORS` issue between `localhost:4567` and `localhost:3000`
+- ~~Everything except for the fact I could not, despite hours of troubleshooting, reading MDN, Stack Overflow, Sinatra docs, get around a `CORS` issue between `localhost:4567` and `localhost:3000`~~ CORS issues solved!
 - The Ruby server
   - has the required endpoint
   - will respond with JSON sorted by `last_name` or `first_name`